-Like all medicines, trimethoprim can cause unwanted side effects, although not everyone gets them.
-Often unwanted side effects improve as your body adjusts to the new medicine
+Like all medicines, trimethoprim can cause side effects, although not everyone gets them.
+Often side effects improve as your body adjusts to the new medicine

 |Side effects||What should I do?|

-Trimethoprim may interact with a few medications and herbal supplements so check with your doctor or pharmacist before starting trimethoprim or before starting any new medicines.
+Trimethoprim may interact with some medicines and herbal supplements so check with your doctor or pharmacist before starting trimethoprim or before starting any new medicines.